cs2113-s23/cs2113-s23.github.io/wrkshts/J2-wrksht.md

 * Note that `class B` does not have a `toString()` method, which means calling `letterB.toString()` will result in the `toString()` method of `class A` since `class B extends A`.
 Similarly, although `A letterA = letterB` morphed `letterA` to `class B`, it still uses the `toString()` method of `class A`.

 ### q
 Consider the first two class declarations.
-What is the output of the program below?
-You should be able to do this without running the program!
+What is the output of compiling the program below?
 ```java
 abstract class Letter {
     protected boolean uppercase;